 At a subsequent press briefing on Friday afternoon at the White House, Treasury Secretary Steven Mnuchin told reporters, “We have had a productive two days of discussions.”
 Mnuchin was part of the group of U.S. negotiators — including U.S. Trade Representative Robert Lighthizer — that met with Chinese delegates on Thursday to discuss trade.

 Over the past year and a half, the U.S. and China have imposed new duties on billions of dollars in imports coming from either country.
 On Sept.
 1, Washington hit Beijing with a 15% levy on $112 billion worth of goods, the first portion of the fourth tranche of tariffs set to be implemented by the U.S. (China retaliated by slapping American products with new duties that range from 5% to 10%.)
-Tariffs on a remaining $188 billion — for a total of $300 billion representing the complete fourth tranche — are expected to take effect on Dec.
+Tariffs on the remaining goods — that make up a total of $300 billion in the fourth tranche — are expected to take effect on Dec.
 15.

 Trump to Meet With Chinese Trade Official, Sending Stock Market Up